cloudspannerecosystem/spanner-cli/README.md

 spanner-cli [![CircleCI](https://circleci.com/gh/yfuruyama/spanner-cli.svg?style=svg)](https://circleci.com/gh/yfuruyama/spanner-cli)
 ===

-spanner-cli, the Cloud Spanner command line interface.
+Interactive command line tool for Cloud Spanner.

 ![gif](https://github.com/yfuruyama/spanner-cli/blob/master/image/spanner_cli.gif)

 ## Description

-`spanner-cli` is a command line client for [Google Cloud Spanner](https://cloud.google.com/spanner/).
+`spanner-cli` is an interactive command line tool for [Google Cloud Spanner](https://cloud.google.com/spanner/).
-You can control your Spanner databases with idiomatic SQL commands like `mysql(1)`.
+You can control your Spanner databases with idiomatic SQL commands.
+If you're familiar with `mysql(1)` command, you can find this tool is similar to that.

 This tool is still **ALPHA** quality.
-Do not use this tool for operating production databases.
+Do not use this tool for production databases.

-Please note that this tool is not an official Google product.
+This tool is not an official Google product.

 ## Install

 You can get the latest binary from [Releases](https://github.com/yfuruyama/spanner-cli/releases).

-Or if you have installed `go`, just execute `go get` from your console.
-It takes a while to install all dependencies.
+Or if you have `go`, just execute `go get` from your console.

 ```
 go get -u github.com/yfuruyama/spanner-cli